DRAFT COPY: NOT FOR DISTRIBUTION OR CIRCULATION

 This means you do not merely know that a bill "was reported."
 You know what state it entered, what gate it passed, what transition rule applied, and whether the transition followed the canonical procedural sequence or represented an irregular path.
 It is a formal, executable representation of procedure—not a narrative summary.

-This layer extends empirical tests of institutional theories to procedural topology: measuring whether negative agenda control operates through procedural routing rather than floor coalition building, testing whether majority-party bills encounter systematically fewer gates than minority-party bills, and tracking how gate configurations have changed across decades of institutional reform.
+This layer alone enables research not observable at scale before this framework: measuring whether negative agenda control (the idea that the majority party blocks bills from reaching the floor to avoid votes that would split the party)—operates through procedural routing rather than floor coalition building, testing whether majority-party bills encounter systematically fewer gates than minority-party bills, and tracking how gate configurations have changed across decades of institutional reform.

 The state machine abstracts procedural states at the level relevant to text filtering.
 It does not encode every parliamentary nuance or informal leadership intervention.